amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 ### Connection signature
 The server sends its connection signature in its response to the client's SYN packet.
 The client sends its connection signature in the CONNECT packet.
 Other SYN/CONNECT packets have this field set to 0.

-If present, the connection signature is a HMAC based on the perceived ip and port of the other end point.
+If present, the connection signature is the first part of a HMAC based on the perceived ip and port of the other end point.
 Neither server nor client can verify this signature.

 ### Lite signature
 Unlike the connection signature, this signature is actually verified by the server.
 It's the HMAC of the following data, with the key being the MD5 hash of the [access key](#sandbox-access-key).